 In her 20’s, Jennifer went for an eye exam.
 In addition to a prescription for glasses, Jennifer finally found out why she was not a good student.
 She wasn’t dumb after all.
 She had Dyslexia.

-A growing awareness of Dyslexia
+A Growing Awareness of Dyslexia

 Many accomplished people have come forward about their Dyslexia.
 By doing so, they have increased the awareness of the problems associated with Dyslexia to the general public.